First Lady of Mali

 First Lady of Mali (French: Première dame du Mali) is the title held by the wife of the president of Mali, concurrent with the president's term of office.
 The present first lady is Lala Diallo, wife of interim President Assimi Goïta, who has held the position since May 24, 2021.

+History

+Mariam Travélé, the first wife of founding President Modibo Keïta, was designated as the Mali's first official first lady by President Keïta and is recognized for her role.
+(President Keïta's third wife, Keïta Fatoumata Diallo, was also referred to as a "former first lady" in official statements by the military government at the time of her death in August 2025, though Travélé held this role during Keïta's presidency).